alexmarcel/super-basic-speed-dial/internal_readme.txt

 - chrome.storage.sync has a quota of ~100KB and ~512 items — sufficient for normal use
 - The extension makes no external requests except to Google's favicon service for images
 - No analytics, no tracking, no remote code execution
+- Backup files are plain JSON saved locally to the user's machine — nothing is uploaded anywhere